 We know where we goofed.
 We have seen it in the destruction of freedom or the greed of certain parties; we have seen it through a failure to understand other cultures or how institutions block aid from getting to the people.
 We know there must be solutions, and we now have a twentieth-century invention—the internet—where we can band together, make some noise and maybe generate real progress.
 We just need to wake up, realize what is useless in our lives, what we can do for ourselves and others, and get back to ?rst principles.
 Technology, for instance, is here to serve us, rather than direct us into buying the next little toy to waste away whatever precious seconds we have each day.

-We might de?ne the new century through new energies (hybrid cars are so last century—we can do better), through new ways of reaching people in need (which we are already doing through unprecedented dialogue), and through rede?ning to turn them into agents of change rather than sti?ng collectives of people.
+We might de?ne the new century through new energies (hybrid cars are so last century—we can do better), through new ways of reaching people in need (which we are already doing through unprecedented dialogue), and through rede?ning institutions to turn them into agents of change rather than sti?ng collectives of people.

 It’s through simplifying our lives and our directions that we can sense what we might want in the twenty-?rst century.
 Have a think—and maybe we can just put something out there into that Zeitgeist as this century really begins unfolding.